Should engineer be a protected title? You bet, so you can easily tell if someone’s got the know-how to handle a job safely and effectively.

 - Non-degreed engineers

-The word “engineer” comes from the Latin words ingeniare and ingenium:
+The word engineer hails from the Latin words ingeniare and ingenium, which mean:

 - Ingeniare: “to create, generate, contrive, devise”

 So basically, if you’re a whiz at building stuff, you’re an engineer.
 But times have changed, and so has the meaning of the title.

 These days, engineers play a major role in keeping people safe on all fronts.
 So, it makes sense that not just anyone should strut around with the engineer title.

 The same goes for doctor, which hails from the Latin verb docēre, meaning: